webguyio/stop-spammers-classic/readme.txt

 == Installation ==

-Go to *Plugins > Add New* from your WP admin menu, search for Stop Spammers, install, and activate.
+Go to *Plugins > Add New* from your WP admin menu, search for *Stop Spammers*, install, and activate.

 OR